virgilianshailer/lorebook-creator/README.md

 - **📋 Entries** — the full entry list with category filtering; generate, regenerate, edit, expand, extend, lock or delete individual entries.
 - **💾 Export** — import to SillyTavern or download the World Info JSON.

+A footer action, **📂 Load LoreBook**, is always available: pick a previously exported (or any SillyTavern) World Info JSON and it loads into the editor as fully editable entries, so you can pick up unfinished work or refine an existing book.
+This is different from **Template**, which only uses a file as a style reference for new generation.

 Every generatable field carries 🎲 (generate), ➕ (add more) and ✨ (enhance) controls, plus a 🔒 lock.

 ---